Semuca/CITS3403/README.md

 To run all test files in the tests directory:

 -   run `python -m unittest`.

+-   The above command will also be run with `make test`

 If you would like to see what tests are being run, use the `-v` flag with the commands above.